 - Disk groups must be of a Storage Foundation 4.0 or later version.
 You must upgrade any disk groups created using an earlier version of Volume Manager for Windows before using the vxsnap utility - The CLI commands run only on the server.
-They will not run on the Storage Foundation client. - The vxsnap commands must be invoked on a local system. - For Windows Server operating systems, all CLI commands must be run in the "run as administrator" mode.
+They will not run on the Storage Foundation for Windows client. - The vxsnap commands must be invoked on a local system.